Today I am going to introduce a new concept for Python developers: typeclasses.

 So, how does Python solve this problem?

-We all know that Python has magic methods for some builtin functions like len()
+We all know that Python has magic methods for some builtin functions like len() and __len__, it solves exactly the same problem.

 Let’s say we want to greet a user: